 Planning Workshop (USP 558) is the capstone course for the MURP program.
-MURP students work in teams of four to six members to identify a planning theme that interests them, a client for a planning project that addresses the theme, and then plan a professional product for the client.
-Examples of past Planning Workshop products can be found on the TSUSP Website at MURP Workshop Projects.
+MURP students work in teams of four to six members, on a professional product for a client.
+More details and examples of past Planning Workshop products can be found on the TSUSP Website at MURP Workshop Projects.

 A planning project must incorporate the elements of the planning process, particularly direct interaction and contact with affected citizens.
-Further, the Toulan School expects that Planning Workshop projects will address important regional issues and will help to lessen inequities by utilizing planning to better articulate the needs and aspirations of all communities, particularly those historically under-represented in public policy debates.
+Further, the Toulan School expects that Planning Workshop projects will address important planning issues and will help to lessen inequities by utilizing planning to better articulate the needs and aspirations of all communities, particularly those historically under-represented in public policy debates.